-On larger sites, of 0.4ha and above or 10 dwellings or more, development will be expected to provide a housing mix with a particular emphasis on:-
+Subject to the findings of the latest housing needs assessment, development of larger housing sites (of 0.4ha or above or 10 or more dwellings) will be expected to provide a mix of market and affordable housing of:

 - Smaller dwellings (1-2 bedrooms), including accessible housing and housing suitable for older people. - Medium-sized dwellings (3 bedrooms) suitable for families.